 They’ll be able to tell you (often with an ultrasound) if it’s a glandular breast enlargement or just fatty tissue.

 They might also do some blood tests to check testosterone levels and female sex hormones like estrogen.

 If you have an imbalance, gynecomastia could be a side effect.
 They’ll know for sure and can prescribe a treatment.

 Also, they can verify that something very serious isn’t going on.
 In very rare cases, male breast enlargement can be a sign of cancer.
 Yes, men can get breast cancer.

 It should be noted: obesity itself is tied to increasing the development of real gynecomastia.

 Excessive fat stimulates the body’s production of estrogen, spurring the growth of actual breast tissue.

 If you are diagnosed with gynecomastia, it’ll be between you and your doctor as to the next steps.
-I’ve seen men take one of three paths, as I’ve read anecdotes from our private men’s support community for our NF Academy:
+I’ve seen men take one of three paths, as I’ve read anecdotes from our private support community for NF Prime:

 - Men who had elective surgery (liposuction in some instances and skin tucks) to remove the fat due to gynecomastia.
 They are thankful for no longer being self-conscious about their chest areas.
 This is not an option for everybody for various reasons.